Odonja/TodoApi/README.md

 At the time of making it works at https://azuretestappl.azurewebsites.net/swagger/index.html

-The next step will be the Azure configuration API (not done yet):
+The next step will be the Azure configuration API:

 Trying the Azure App Configuration